risquanter/simulation-util/README.md

 - `Example` demonstrating fitting & LEC generation
 - Unit tests with JUnit 5

+## Contributing

+We welcome contributions!
+Please note that all contributors must sign our Contributor License Agreement (CLA) before we can accept any contributions.
+The CLA signing process is automated and will be initiated when you submit a pull request.

 ## License

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.